waveline-software/codebase/WebTemplate/README.md

 # WebTemplate
 Webpage templates.
-Part of the Waveline codebase.
+Part of the WaveLine codebase.

 ---